dpizarrow/Codecademy-Projects/README.md

 This is a repo I created to save projects made using Codecademy.

-## Current languages:
+## Completed Courses:
-  - Python
+  - Visualize data with Python
-  - Jupyter notebook